johbadebusola/johbadebusola/README.md

 - 🔭 I’m currently studying to be a frontend developer ...
 - 🌱 I’m Have learnt HTML,CSS and JAVASCRPT
 - 🌱 I’m currently learning TAILWINDCSS, REACT.JS...
+👯 I’m looking to collaborate on open source projects
 - 📫 How to reach me: Twitter[@longjonny0]...

 <!--
 **johbadebusola/johbadebusola** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.